brettz9/eslint-config-ash-nazg/README.md

     and sometimes very cumbersome.
 - *`no-plusplus`* - Would be nice if there were an option to allow if not combined inline with other expressions
-- `no-warning-comments` - Good to catch to-dos, but better to search or parse code as a separate process rather than polluting one's ESLint warnings--some to-dos are ok to be left for the long term
+- `no-warning-comments` (with default value on `terms` option blocking "todo") - Good to catch to-dos, but better to search or parse code as a separate process rather than polluting one's ESLint warnings--some to-dos are ok to be left for the long term
 - `import/no-unused-modules` - Useful (for `missingExports` at least),